 Previously, McLeer served as the administrator of the Office of Cultural Affairs for the City of Mauldin, S.C., where he was responsible for developing and managing the Mauldin Cultural Center, the Mauldin Public Art Trail, and the Railroad Concert Series, as well as managing all city-wide marketing, and advising on economic development projects.

 McLeer is currently on the Board of Trustees for St. Joseph’s Catholic School, and the College of Charleston’s School of the Arts Council.
 He also serves on the board for Palmetto State Arts Education and as a Steering Committee member for the Arts in Basic Curriculum Project.

 Senior Vice President

 Blake J. Montgomery is currently the Senior Vice President for Business Development with Wells Fargo.
 Montgomery manages the bank's South Carolina commercial banking outreach efforts and supports 36 commercial lenders spanning all corners of South Carolina.
 Montgomery is a specialist in structuring term debt, working capital lines of credit and treasury management.

 Montgomery received his MBA from the University of South Carolina's Darla Moore School of Business and his undergraduate degree from the University of South Carolina in Political Science.

 Tabitha Ott received her Masters of Fine Arts in Jewelry/Metals from Kent State University in 2012 and her Bachelor of Fine Arts in Sculpture: Jewelry/Metals from Winthrop

 University in 2008.
 Originally from Orangeburg, she now resides in Cayce, S.C.

-Tabitha has been teaching full time in the Department of Art at Claflin University since 2014.
+Ott has been teaching full-time in the Department of Art at Claflin University since 2014.
 She currently has a studio at Tapp’s Art Center in downtown Columbia, S.C.